Moose and wild boar silhouettes walking through a forest

 The Current Wild Boar Population

 Today, the United States is home to 4 – 5 million feral hogs.
-They are still running wild, escaping farms, and even been reported to deliberatly being released for sport.
-New laws have been made for a more open hunting season, as well as the government and local federal agencies getting involved in erradicating their extensive population.
+They are still running wild, escaping farms, and have even been reported to be deliberately being released for sport.
+New laws have been made for a more open hunting season, as well as the government and local federal agencies getting involved in eradicating their extensive population.
 [1] [2] [3]

 Related Posts